nanoexpress/nanoexpress/docs/index.md

 - This branch (PRO) is differs from master/dev branches
 - This branch is paid for commercial products if sources are closed

+## Why PRO

+- Support future development of nanoexpress from commercial projects
+- Testing myself for re-factoring code and how performance changes

+## Differences

+### PRO and non-PRO versions are almost same except

+- Performance on PRO is much faster
+- Stability on PRO version is much better
+- Features on PRO version is more and better
+- Logic and API are much closer to Express on PRO version
+- License for PRO version is GPL-3.0 licensed, but non-pro is Apache-2.0

+Both versions are maintaining, supporting and documentated

 ## Table of Contents

 - [Getting Started](./get-started.md)